WR3 | Workshops

 Although it is very important to use Boolean searches within the databases, many databases offer additional

-The Web of Science database offers the ability to perform what is sometimes called a “citation chase,” where you may systematically examine all of an article’s citations as well as all of the articles that cite it—a very handy tool that I reference in the Introduction to Academic Research.
+The Web of Science database offers the ability to perform what is sometimes called a “citation chase,” where you may systematically examine all of an article’s citations as well as all of the articles that cite it—a critical research skill that I reference in the Introduction to Academic Research.
+This sort of labor can rapidly increase your collection of relevant sources.